 ABOUT THE AUTHOR

 Ryan lives a double life as our International Sales Manager and gung-ho cyclist.
-His love affair with two-wheeler life started in Portugal, where he began his two and a half year cycling tour—completing over 50,000 kilometres through 25 countries.
+His love affair with two-wheeler life started in Portugal, where he began his two and a half year cycling tour—completing over 31,000 miles through 25 countries.

 More recently, his bike trips have moved away from panniers and racks to exploring the more remote tracks of Australia with frame bags and low pressure tires.
 He was lucky enough to have completed the Hunt 1000 before the recent fires devastated the Australian high country.